matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 ---
-title: 3 practical tips to make your waterfall process a little more agile
+title: 3 practical tips to make your waterfall product team a little more agile
 date: 2020-05-28
 categories:
 - Product Development